ZYHowell/YPU/README.md

 ##### if_id

 The goal of the module is to keep the value from `if` module and sends it to `id` module at the beginning of the next cycle.
-So it uses sequential circuit to send to ID:
+So it uses sequential circuit to send to `id`:

 ```verilog
 module if_id(